ThatCoolCoder/foss-rcas/README.md

                     - release candidate (rc)
                 - make the struct a static somewhere.
 Possibly can have some python generating it if needed
     - make thumbnails for all the scenes, at the correct resolution
-    - Create an EDF with retracts and flaps
-    - Create a bushplane about 1.1-1.3kg size
     - Mini 3d: increase control surface size in the model, make it fly more 3d, make it fly less trash
-    - Make large oval decent (model some low-poly houses, put them or impostors of them all around, put more rows so it actually looks like a place)
-    - Do a remaster of the T28
-    - Make Ace's Track (not that large)
-    - Make a converted golf course location (quite large)
     - Make a content repository and download system (that doesn't sound like a nightmare at all)
 - Settings for what cameras are active and what order they switch through
     - requires addition of a camera ID property so that we can remember them